 A car is handling so well, a driver can use any racing line (or drive anywhere.)
 Sometimes, handling problems lead to a preferred line where the car handles better.

 A car is running with little fuel.
 Teams qualify with a light load to achieve maximum speed.

 SAVING THE CAR/TIRES

 Tires that have been run a few laps in practice to heat them up.
-This make them adhere better under race conditions.
-Term used in NASCAR racing.
+This makes them adhere better under race conditions.
+A term used in NASCAR racing.

 The best kind of racing tire because they've had a few laps of wear to normalize the surface.
-Term used in CART, IRL and F1.
+A term used in CART, IRL, and F1.

 Time sitting behind the wheel, competing in a race, qualifying, etc.

 The combination of settings for a car's engine, aerodynamic features, and tires/wheels.
 Teams make continual adjustments to a car's setup during pit stops based on driver input.